Learning

 ‘Striving for excellence in all areas, with all children, built on a system of positive reinforcements, with the belief that achievements do count as a pathway to individual success.’

-This has become a program within our school where staff and students are continually analysing their achievements and looking for self-improvement.
+This has become a program within our school where staff and students are continually analyzing their achievements and looking for self-improvement.
 This program is also linked to our ‘Four Pillars Curriculum’ (see below).

 INDEPENDENT LEARNING